downshift-js/downshift/src/hooks/useSelect/README.md

   `<button ref={props.innerRef} />`.
 However, if you are just rendering a primitive component like `<div>`, there is no need to specify this property.
   It defaults to `ref`.

+In some cases, you might want to completely bypass the `refKey` check.
+Then you can provide the object `{suppressRefError : true}` as the second argument to `getToggleButtonProps`. **Please use it with extreme care and only if you are absolutely sure that the ref is correctly forwarded otherwise `useSelect` will unexpectedly fail.**

 ```jsx
 const {getToggleButtonProps} = useSelect({items})